 In line with trends in society at large, the number of clients we see who seek to explain their partner’s undesirable characteristics by a diagnosis of Narcissistic Personality Disorder (NPD) is increasing at a steady rate.
-This article will outline the symptoms of Narcissistic Personality Disorder, the challenges facing clients who wish to contend that their partner is a narcissist within family proceedings, and the best way legal representatives can advise such clients.

 The symptoms of Narcissistic Personality Disorder include but are not limited to obsessive behaviour, delusions of grandeur, a lack of empathy for others, heightened emotions in the face of being challenged and a calculated manipulation of others.